opendatalab/Miner-PDF-Benchmark/README.md

 3. Download the evaluation set

-Download the evaluation set from [OpenDataLab](https://opendatalab.com/OpenDataLab/Miner-PDF-Benchmark/tree/main), and unzip the evaluation set into the `datasets` directory, ensuring the datasets directory contains `pdf` and `annotations`.
+Download the evaluation set from [OpenDataLab](https://opendatalab.com/OpenDataLab/Miner-PDF-Benchmark/tree/main)(sdk/cli is recommended), and unzip the evaluation set into the `datasets` directory, ensuring the datasets directory contains `pdf` and `annotations`.
 After downloading all of them, organize the data as follows:

 ```